jjsiv/autopay-exercise/bootstrap/addons/helm/README.md

 | version     | Version of the Helm chart.
 SemVer constraints supported                      | 0.49.\*                                                 |
 | namespace   | Namespace to deploy to                                                       | strimzi-kafka-operator-system                           |
 | releaseName | (optional) Release name to pass to helm template.
 If unset, name key is used | strimzi                                                 |

+## Extra resources

+Additional resources (external to the Helm chart) might be added under `extra/` directory for each addon.
+This directory will be recursively searched for resources.

+Due to a limitation in ArgoCD, the **`extra` directory must always be present, even if no extra resources are to be deployed.
+It may contain a single `.keep` file to meet this requirement.**